 Despite their ability to grow both submerged and emerged, transitioning between the two can lead to an unpleasant surprise.
 Emersed grown plants are used to conditions of limitless co2, extreme lighting, and a lot of fertilization.
 If you were to just put these straight into your low-medium tech aquarium (one with low to medium lighting and no co2 addition) they can actually begin to melt, with a lot of the leaves and sometimes stems dying.
 To combat this, we help transition these plants to submerged living when we receive them from our suppliers, by introducing them to an environment with similar conditions, just underwater.
 By tapering these conditions to then match those of the common home aquarium, we help provide our customers with plants that are ready to thrive once planted.
 In doing so, we aim to minimize the melting that can be suffered when buying emersed grown plants.

 For livestock living in the holding tanks, we have Amano Shrimp and Nerite Snails to help eat any algae.
-The plants that we receive wholesale direct from nurseries are certified to be pest-free, so Pea Puffers and Assassin Snails to help eat any possible pests snails that might hitchhike in from our other aquariums to ensure minimal chance of pests on those plants.
+The plants that we receive wholesale direct from nurseries are certified to be pest-free, but we do keep Pea Puffers and Assassin Snails in some of our tanks that we hold plants in to help eat any possible pests snails that might hitchhike in from our other aquariums to ensure minimal chance of pests on those plants.
 We still do not guarantee our plants to be pest-free (especially the ones that are homegrown by us in our own tanks) as there is always a chance that there may be hitchhikers.
 We do our best to pick out any visible snails on our homegrown plants while packing and portioning the plants as we know not everyone may be a fan of having snails in their aquariums.

 If you are new to having a planted aquarium or have a low-tech tank (no co2 with basic inexpensive lighting), we suggest buying plants that are categorized as Easy/Beginner or Low Light to avoid being disappointed with the plants as the plants under these two categories are generally very hardy and should be able to adapt to almost any aquarium.
 We also suggest trying out our homemade DIY Liquid Fertilizer Mix and Osmocote Root Tabs if you do not have nutrient-rich substrates (such as Carib Sea Eco-Complete or Seachem Flourite).
 However, if you are experienced and have good lighting, fertilize often, or inject co2, the plants should have no issues adapting to your aquarium.
 If you would like an in-depth guide on how to prepare plants purchased from us after you receive them in the mail, please click here!